cspartalis/LoTUS/README.md

 <img src="readme_images/banner.png" alt="Banner" style="max-width:100%; height:auto;">

 # Descritption
-This repo includes the documented code to reproduce set up the experimental set up and results presented in the paper **LoTUS: Large-Scale Machine Unlearning with a Taste of Uncertainty**.
+This repository includes the documented code to set up the experimental set up and reproduce the results presented in the paper **LoTUS: Large-Scale Machine Unlearning with a Taste of Uncertainty**.

 LoTUS is a novel Machine Unlearning (MU) method that eliminates the influence of training samples from pre-trained models.
 LoTUS smooths the prediction probabilities of the model, mitigating its over-confidence that stems from data memorization, up to an information-theoretic bound.
 We evalutate LoTUS on the Transformer and ResNet18 models, against seven baseline methods, on four public datasets.
 Beyond established MU benchmarks, we evaluate unlearning on a large-scale dataset (ImageNet1k) which deters retraining, simulating real-world conditions.
 Moreover, we introduce the novel **Retrain-Free Jensen Shannon Divergence (RF-JSD)** metric to enable evaluation under real-world conditions.
 Experimental results show that LoTUS outperforms state-of-the-art methods in terms of both efficiency and effectiveness.

 # Reproducibility
-All the results presented in the paper can be reproduced, and they are presented in Jupyter notebooks, like this:
+All results presented in the paper can be reproduced.
+They are documented in Jupyter notebooks, as shown below:
 <img src="readme_images/results.png" alt="Banner" style="max-width:100%; height:auto;">

-This is a mapping of the Tables and Figures of the paper to the corresponding notebooks:
+Below is a mapping of the Tables and Figures from the paper to the corresponding notebooks:
 | Tables and Figures | Corresponding Notebooks |
 |--------------------|-------------------------|
 | Table 1: Performance Summary | `notebooks/results.ipynb` |